Bristol City Council Youth Sector Support Grant Programme

 Young people’s talents, ideas and priorities will be central to every grant that we make from the fund.
 But we also want to see a strengthened youth sector, and this fund can support organisational development, pilot projects and new ways of working.

 We encourage you to talk to us before applying so that we can support you to join dots, access help and make the strongest possible application.
 Quartet Community Foundation is working with Voscur, to provide bespoke support to organisations wishing to apply to the fund.
 Please contact Voscur if you need support with submitting an application to this grants programme.
 Their contact details are here

-- Help the play and youth sector organisations increase their financial sustainability and reach into communities by either collaborating with others, diversifying its sources of income, collaborating and working in new ways
+- Help play and youth sector organisations increase their financial sustainability and reach into communities by either collaborating with others, diversifying its sources of income, and/or developing new ways of working

 - Fund open-access or more targeted services

 - Support both play and youth services, although the fund must prioritise youth services.
 Just over 10% of the Youth Sector Support Fund can be spent on play

 - Respond quickly to arising issues where a short-term response could help – for example, anti-social behaviour in a particular area.
 Applications for these emerging needs are by invitation only so get in touch with us to discuss your project before you apply.

 Please make sure you read the full guidelines (available below) as these set out the programme’s priorities and how to access help with your application.